crossgovernmentservices/dev-env-discovery/README.md

     docker-compose build
     docker-compose up

+# Deleting an image

+This is especially useful when an app's' dependencies change and the image requires a rebuild.

+Run the script without arguments to see options, e.g.:

+    ./script/docker-delete

 # Local NGINX

 If you'd like to proxy the apps  behind a "nice" name like http://xgs.local instead of the usual http://localhost:3000